tessercat/daoistic-book/daodejing/01/notes.md

-I'm pretty sure this poem
-is about the subtle process of describing the indescribable.
+On the subtle process
+of describing the indescribable.

-I should say up front
-that many of my word and grammar choices are sometimes ... debatable, to say the least, but I want my interpretation to be as pithy and patterned as possible in English as the original is in Chinese.

-This poem introduces
-the important term 玄,
-which I've rendered here as
-"mystery" and "veil".
-Kroll (first edition)
-doesn't list "veil"
-as a possible meaning,
-but defines 玄 as
-the quality of permitting the passage of light without making visible what's on the other side.

-The _Daodejing_ uses 謂
+The _Dao De Jing_ uses 謂
+(often as 是謂,
+"this is called"
+or "defined as")
-(often as 是謂, "this is called") to name certain concepts, as it does here, and this poem is the only one that defines 玄 alone, and not as part of a binomial.
+to name certain important concepts, as it does here for 玄.

+This poem is the only one
+that defines 玄 alone,
+not as part of a binomial.

 Other named 玄 binomials
-in the _Doadejing_
 are in 6 (玄牝),
 in 10, 51 and 65 (玄德),
 and in 56 (玄同).

 I think these terms
+are key principles
+of the moral arguments
+presented in the _Dao De Jing_,
-are key concepts in the _Daodejing_'s philosophy of the unity of opposites, so in my English interpretation,
+so in my English interpretation,
-I've highlighted their importance by rendering them first in capitalized pinyin.
+I've highlighted their importance by rendering them first in capitalized pinyin, and I've interpreted them, respectively, as Xuanpin, the female principle,

-In English,
-I render them,
-respectively,
-as Xuanpin, the veil of emptiness,
-Xuande, the veil of morality
+Xuande,
+the moral principle
+and Xuantong,
-and Xuantong, the veil of equivalence.
+the principle of equivalence.

-Kroll also lists "deep"
-in the definition for 玄,
+I don't think
+it's too far fetched
-and I think the 玄 terms
+to think of the _Dao De Jing_
-might work just as well in English as "deeply female",
-"deeply moral"
-and "deeply ambivalent",
-but choices must be made,
-after all,
-and everything flows from there.
+as a collection of dialectic,
+so I've used related terms here when interpreting 玄.